A lot of hairstyles float in and out of fashion depending on the year, but there’s one look that’s as timeless as it is desirable: surfer hair.

 Texture is the most important component of surfer hair, so you need to avoid nuking your head with harsh shampoo at all costs.
 Sulfates (the ingredients that make shampoo lather up) are your biggest enemy because they destroy your hair’s outer protective barrier, leaving it dry, poofy, and brittle.

 Authentic surfer hair retains an abundance of natural oils and minerals, but shampoo strips all of that away.
-If you feel too grimy, wash your hair with a shampoo alternative like Modern Mammals: a rinse packed with vitamins and essential oils that cleanses your hair without compromising its health.
+If you feel too grimy, wash your hair with something gentler like Modern Mammals Shampoo Alternative: a rinse packed with vitamins and essential oils that cleanses your hair without compromising its health.

 Did you really think surfers in the 60s were buying Head & Shoulders?